qenya/martyrs.gallery/src/upcomingshow.md

 **Exhibition: 5&ndash;25 May, 12 noon&ndash;5pm (Thu&ndash;Sun)**

-Experimental glass artist Alison Allum exploits her medium’s qualities of allure, fragility and danger to explore the contradictory experiences of modern womanhood.
+Experimental glass artist Alison Allum exploits her medium&rsquo;s qualities of allure, fragility and danger to explore the contradictory experiences of modern womanhood.
 Combining classic beauty with a knowing theatricality, her collection of glass shoes and drawings portrays a much fetishised aspect of femininity and tempers it with an undercurrent of radicalism and wit.

 **Friday 4 May, 6pm**